cloudstax/firecamp/catalog/README.md

 This doc discusses about the common mechanisms shared by all catalog services.

+# Monitoring

+FireCamp integrates with Telegraf to monitor the stateful services.
+You could create one telegraf service for one stateful service.
+For more details, please refer to[FireCamp Telegraf](https://github.com/cloudstax/firecamp/tree/master/catalog/telegraf).

+# Max Memory and CPU

+In general, you could set the reserved and max memory for the stateful service container.
+By default, the reserved memory is 256MB, and the max memory is unlimited.
+You could set the them when creating the service, "reserve-memory" and "max-memory".
+For the JVM based service such as Kafka, the reserved memory will be the max size of JVM heap size and reserved memory, max(JVM heap size, reserved memory).

+You could also set the reserved and max cpu for the stateful service container, "reserve-cpuunits" and "max-cpuunits".
+AWS ECS assigns 1,024 cpu units for every CPU core.
+By default, the reserved cpu units is 256, and no limit for the max cpu units.

 # Logging

 FireCamp integrates with cloud logs.
 On AWS, the service logs are sent to AWS CloudWatch.